Last updated: 05/05/2026

 https://business.safety.google/adsprocessorterms/

-On our behalf, Google will use this information to evaluate the use of our website, to compile reports on website activity, and to provide us with other services relating to website activity and internet usage.
+On our behalf, Google will use this information to evaluate the use of our website, compile reports on activities within our website, and provide us with other services related to the use of our website and internet usage.

 • First visit to our website

-• visited websites
+• Visited websites

-• Starting a session
+• Start of a session

 • Interaction with our website